ROCm/ROCgdb/README-ROCM.md

 the AMD Debugger API Library (ROCdbgapi).
 The AMD Debugger API Library (ROCdbgapi) is included with the ROCm release.

-The current ROCm Debugger (ROCgdb) is an initial prototype that focusses on source line debugging and does not provide symbolic variable debugging capabilities.
+The current ROCm Debugger (ROCgdb) is an initial prototype that focuses on source line debugging and does not provide symbolic variable debugging capabilities.
 The user guide presents features and commands that may be implemented in future versions.